Captain's Log

 What I did:

-• Map existing flows
+• Mapped existing flows

-• Scrub app store reviews
+• Analyzed app store reviews

-• Conduct a heuristic evaluation
+• Conducted a heuristic evaluation

 01 - Prioritize AI summaries & transcripts over audio content to…